Rigid analytic Stein algebraic groups are affine: Formal functions on the universal vector extension

+is exact (by left-exactness of taking global sections).
 Now, the homomorphism $s_{n, n'}^{d, d+1}$ is nothing but the one induced on the cokernels of the two leftmost vertical arrows of the above diagram.
 The Snake Lemma hence permits to conclude. \end{proof}